Office of Communications and Community Engagement

 DHS Style Guide - The DHS Style Guide is designed to save you time and help improve the overall professional look and feel of your reports, documents, and other materials.

-Community Engagement and Faith-based Partnerships team believes that by engaging citizens in meaningful and impactful volunteer opportunities, we have the chance to tackle chronic social issues that keep Arkansans of all ages from living up to their full potential.
+The Community Engagement team believes that by engaging citizens in meaningful and impactful volunteer opportunities, we have the chance to tackle chronic social issues that keep Arkansans of all ages from living up to their full potential.
 We envision a state that has citizens who are engaged in service to others and communities that are transformed by that work.
-The Office administers the AmeriCorps program and other federally-funded national service programs.
-In addition, the Office works with a wide-range of non-profits and faith-based organizations from across Arkansas.
-It also is the coordinating agency/office for volunteer and donations management within the state with the support of members of the Arkansas Voluntary Organizations Active in Disasters (ARVOAD).

 VolunteerAR - is a joint effort of the Governor’s Advisory Commission on National Service and Volunteerism and the Department of Human Services’ Office of Communications and Community Engagement.
 The Commission is non-partisan and made up of passionate commissioners who believe that volunteers are vital to creating strong, vibrant communities.

 |Rebekah Lee||Deputy Chief of Community Engagement and FOI Officer||